Getting Started

 Concept What You Did

-Configuration Used drasi-server init to scaffold an initial configuration, then dynamically added components via the REST API
+Configuration Started from a pre-prepared config file, then dynamically added components via the REST API

 Sources Created a PostgreSQL source to connect Drasi to your database